 Another impactful exterior upgrade is replacing basic grade garage doors with carriage-style doors.
-The two-door design of carriage-style doors (sometimes called “barn doors”) pays homage to the original use of the carriage house—the building that once housed horse-drawn wagons and equestrian gear on wealthy estates.
-The traditional architectural details of these doors, including upper glass mullion panels and traditional strapping hardware, add customized and timeless character to a home’s exterior.
+The two-door design of carriage-style doors (sometimes called “barn doors”) that open outwards pays homage to the original use of the carriage house—the building that once housed horse-drawn wagons and equestrian gear on wealthy estates.
+The traditional architectural details of these doors like upper glass mullion panels and traditional strapping hardware adds customized character to a home’s exterior.

 Proper fencing has the power to delineate public vs. semi-private or fully private spaces on a property, and ensuring that an existing fence is freshly painted and in good working condition can catapult a home’s curb appeal.
 Fences and often accompanying pergolas enrich a home with a sense of procession and character.
 If your residence does not feature a fence, consider adding one to elevate the front facade.

 When it comes to walkways, materials and maintenance impact a home’s presentation.
 We often use bluestone or brick on a front walk, edged in cobblestone when budget permits and style fits.
 If your home currently features a bluestone or brick walkway, ensure that unsightly weeds haven’t appeared and that individual stones have not cracked.
 At times root systems from mature trees can cause a walkway to buckle.
 In these cases, consider re-routing and re-leveling the walkway to preserve nature’s canopy.

 The driveway is yet another opportunity for detail and communication of a home’s character.
 Depending on location and theme of a residence we may consider cobblestone, pea stone, crushed shell, or brick ribbon drives beyond the traditional asphalt.
 For a home that may feature an existing asphalt drive in very good condition, adding a band of cobble just before the street or edging the drive in cobblestone can greatly enhance curb appeal.